marcelkandula/Pedestrian-and-Cyclist-Detection/README.md

 # Pedestrian and Cyclist Detection

-A simple set of Python scripts for real-time pedestrian and cyclist detection using YOLOv11n, and converting image frames into a video.
+A simple set of Python scripts for real-time pedestrian and cyclist detection, validation and traing using YOLOv11n and CityScapes dataset.

 ## Installation